-How to Customize a Deep Conditioner for Your Hair
+How to Customize a Deep Conditioner & Hair Mask for Your Hair

-Deep conditioning is beneficial for all hair types and can enhance any hair care routine.
+Deep conditioning and hair masks are beneficial for all hair types and can enhance any hair care routine.
 You can create your own personalized deep conditioning mask and get crafty with ingredients you already have in your kitchen.

 How To Mix our Deep Conditioner